It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 This might explain why we are so easily provoked and ready to rumble in response to psychological threats like news stories or social media posts that present opinions different from our own.

-When you are operating from the “fight or flight” survival mode, your sympathetic branch of your nervous system prepares you for action.
-Your muscles tense and your vision narrows, allowing you to narrow your focus and pay close attention to the external, physical world.
+When you are operating from the “fight or flight” survival mode, the sympathetic branch of your nervous system prepares you for action.
+Your muscles tense, and your vision narrows, allowing you to narrow your focus and pay close attention to the external, physical world.

 You are constantly bombarded with sensory information.
-If you focus your attention on everything going on around you, you will go into sensory overload and be unable to maintain your focus on safety.
-Unfortunately, when the sympathetic state locks you into a state of constantly scanning for threats, it shuts down your ability to thoughtfully contemplate different perspectives that might feel threatening to your safety.
+If you focus on everything around you, you will go into sensory overload and be unable to maintain your focus on safety.
+Unfortunately, when the sympathetic state locks you into a state of constantly scanning for threats, it shuts down your ability to thoughtfully contemplate different perspectives that might threaten your safety.

 READ THIS NEXT: Stay Calm in the Midst of Adversity

-When you respond from a place of survival and fear, you are more likely to revert to defense mechanisms and end up regretting your behavior later on.
+When you respond from a place of survival and fear, you are more likely to revert to defense mechanisms and regret your behavior later on.

-It is critical to shift out of the sympathetic, survival mode branch of your nervous system as it is not conducive to making wise, thoughtful choices.
-The easiest way to do this is to literally force yourself to pause and activate your parasympathetic nervous system.
+It is critical to shift out of your nervous system’s sympathetic, survival mode branch as it is not conducive to making wise, thoughtful choices.
+The easiest way to do this is to force yourself to pause and activate your parasympathetic nervous system.
 My favorite way to stimulate the parasympathetic nervous system is to apply the Parasympathetic® blend behind the earlobe on the mastoid bone.

-Once you are able to calm your nervous system, you may notice that you immediately feel less triggered and far less reactive.
+Once you are able to calm your nervous system, you may immediately feel less triggered and far less reactive.
 It is far easier to practice emotional regulation in the parasympathetic state.

 - You can’t think clearly

-- Your emotional reaction feels bigger than what the current situation warrants.
+- Your emotional reaction feels more significant than what the current situation warrants.

 - You feel anxiety coursing through your veins and feel compelled to react